25 Highest-Paying Trade Jobs (Official U.S. Labor Data)

 Final Thoughts

-Whether you’re starting out or switching paths, the trades offer a faster, more affordable way to join essential industries like construction, energy, transportation, and healthcare technology.
-And with growing demand across the country, now is the time to explore your options.
+Whether you’re starting out or switching paths, the trades offer an alternative to a four-year degree for joining essential industries like construction, energy, transportation, mining, and infrastructure.
+And with continued demand across many of these fields, now is a good time to explore your options.

 FAQs About the Highest-Paying Trade Jobs